gudtech/retailops-sdk/verify/CERTIFY_README.md

 > tool is a required prerequisite for certification.
 Additionally, do not attempt to certify the
 > example application provided with the RetailOps SDK_

-(Please do not include underscores "_" in the integration name)
+Please do not include underscores "_", or blank spaces in your integration name.
+Use a hyphen between individual words, for example: "Integration-Name".

 Run the following command to certify your RetailOps Channel Integration: